isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-carpenter-bees-without-killing-them/index.md

 Unlike bumble/honey bees, carpenter [bees](https://pestpolicy.com/compare-carpenter-bee-vs-bumblebee/) do more than just carry out pollination - they bore woods and create nests.
 Also, female carpenter bees may sting humans if provokes.
-**So, on how to get rid of carpenter bees without killing them; you can install a sacrificial piece of wood, install carpenter bee traps, use a Sweep net, adopt preventive measures like WD-40, or make some noise to scare bees away.�**
+**So, on how to get rid of carpenter bees without killing them; you can install a sacrificial piece of wood, install carpenter bee traps, use a Sweep net, adopt preventive measures like WD-40, or make some noise to scare bees away.**
-**Alternatively, hanging wind chime works incredibly, while painting wooden surface prevents carpenter bees from boring.�** **Further, you can opt to wait for the bees to leave on their own, vacuum them, or use almond/citrus oil as well.�**
+**Alternatively, hanging wind chime works incredibly, while painting wooden surface prevents carpenter bees from boring.**
+**Further, you can opt to wait for the bees to leave on their own, vacuum them, or use almond/citrus oil as well.**

 ## How to Get Rid Of Carpenter Bees without Killing Them
 ### 1. Using a Sweep net